wp-plugins/google-adsense-lite/readme.txt

 4. Robust codebase and option/object models.
 5. Control over the positioning and display of ad blocks in each post or page.
 6. Customized Google interface with color pickers.
+7. Available in your own language using machine translation curtsey of Google and Microsoft.

 = Pro Version =